1. Best practices call for it.

 Supporting the health & well-being of people who are fearful or mistrusting of the police requires establishing non-carceral crisis services.

 6. Care quality is improved by it.

-Mental health crisis services that respond without police presence have a better chance of deescalating crisis situations, resulting in more therapeutic encounters.
+Crisis services that respond without police presence have a better chance of deescalating crisis situations, resulting in more therapeutic encounters.

 7. Costs are reduced by it.

 Non-carceral crisis services decrease the costs of hospital transports, ER visits, inpatient stays, police calls for service, arrests, & involuntary apprehensions.

 Removing police from crisis services prevents people from experiencing the long-term impacts of traumatic & violent encounter.

 9. It’s the right thing to do.

 Healthcare leaders have full awareness of the harms produced by police interactions with people in crisis.
 ‘Doing no harm‘ requires removing police from crisis services.

 Communities around the world have proven that unarmed civilian teams can safety & effectively respond to people in crisis without the police.